Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Juli 2025 10.44.38 UTC
+- WIB: Senin, 21 Juli 2025 11.09.32 UTC
-- WITA: Senin, 21 Juli 2025 11.44.38 UTC
+- WITA: Senin, 21 Juli 2025 12.09.32 UTC
-- WIT: Senin, 21 Juli 2025 12.44.38 UTC
+- WIT: Senin, 21 Juli 2025 13.09.32 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: funny
+Kategori: success